About Senator Lena A. Gonzalez

 She served on the Long Beach City Council from 2014-2019, representing 50,000 residents in Downtown Long Beach, including the Port of Long Beach.
 In this role, she led efforts in environmentalism, workforce development, housing and digital inclusion.
 She proudly served the city for a decade, both as an elected official and former staff member.

-Senator Gonzalez is the proud daughter of a union truck driver father and mother who immigrated from Aguascalientes, Mexico.
+Senator Gonzalez is the proud daughter of a union truck driver father and mother who emigrated from Aguascalientes, Mexico.
 She graduated with a bachelor’s degree in Political Science from Cal State Long Beach and a Master of Business Administration from Loyola Marymount University.
 She lives in Long Beach with her family.